Massachusetts law about notaries public

 Becoming a notary public, Mass.
 Governor.

-Includes information on applying to become a notary public, and finding a notary public.
+Includes information on applying to become a notary public, finding a notary public, questions about notaries and other contact information.

 Memo re: Repeal of electronic notarization as authorized by section 12 of chapter 22 of the acts of 2022 and enactment of "Remote online notarization", Chief Title Examiner, Mass.
 Land Court.
 (Issued: March 31, 2023)